Fantasy Football: Dalvin Cook, Ezekiel Elliott deals shake up RB landscape

 Fantasy fallout of Cook signing with Jets

 Breece Hall has been drafted as a borderline RB1 on Yahoo.
-That is likely to change with the news of more competition for touches, but our analysts are only giving Hall a slight downgrade at this point.
+That will change with the news of more competition for touches.
+The same goes for his standing in the fantasy running back hierarchy.
+Hall fell from the consensus RB10 to RB16 on Yahoo after Cook signed.

-Noted Hall hype artist, Dalton Del Don, moved him down just one slot in his running back rankings to RB10 and was far from worried about the Cook speculation when he wrote this in early August:
+Noted Hall hype artist, Dalton Del Don, remains bullish on the young back and had this to say about the Cook addition.

-"Hall is something of a risk and may require patience coming off ACL surgery, but every running back has legitimate questions.
-Yet, it's Hall who has league-winning upside and should be a late first-round pick but is somehow going at the top of Round 3.
+Breece Hall was always going to be slow-played early in the season returning from ACL surgery, and now his ADP is sure to drop after Dalvin Cook signed with the Jets.
+Cook could be better after shoulder surgery, but he ranked 35th out of 37 qualified backs in rush yards over expectation last season and is 28 years old.
+He’ll also be learning a new offense and is yet to be cleared to practice coming off the surgery.

+Hall, meanwhile, was taken off the PUP list Tuesday and remains a top-15 fantasy RB on my board.
+He averaged 97.2 yards from scrimmage on just 14.1 touches per game while playing with a bad QB situation last year (scoring five touchdowns in six-plus games).

 Meanwhile, Cook, who ran for 1,173 yards and eight touchdowns last season, finished as fantasy's RB10.
 He had spent his entire career with the Vikings, racking up 5,993 rushing yards and 47 touchdowns while boasting a healthy 4.7 yards per carry since entering the league.
 He’s made the Pro Bowl in each of the past four seasons while rushing for at least 1,000 yards.